From wide ranging vistas to mini hillocks, the meerkat exhibit en-route to Café Graze is the perfect spot to see strong teamwork in action.

 They’re also well known for their intricate behaviours and clearly defined roles as foragers; sentries and babysitters.
 See if you can spot who’s on guard duty when you visit!

-Head towards Café Graze and enjoy sweeping views of Ellipsen waterbuck, Grevy’s zebra and ostrich as they roam together in our African Valley - 20 acres of natural valley field surrounding a small lake.
+Head towards Café Graze and enjoy sweeping views of Bactrian camels as they roam in our valley field - 20 acres of natural valley field surrounding a small lake.

 Check out our Addax, Arabian oryx and adorable Dorcas gazelles as you head back to the Amur tigers.
 They’re located in the paddocks to the left and right of the meerkats.
 Until 40 years ago the Arabian oryx was extinct in the wild but its numbers are now improving following successful reintroductions of animals bred in captivity.